mkdocs/mkdocs/docs/user-guide/styling-your-docs.md

 You may need to view the source template files to ensure your modifications will work with the structure of the site.
 See [Template Variables] for a list of variables you can use within your custom blocks.
-For a more complete explaination of blocks, consult the [Jinja documentation].
+For a more complete explanation of blocks, consult the [Jinja documentation].

-#### Combining the theme_dir and Template Blocks
+#### Combining the custom_dir and Template Blocks

-Adding a JavaScript library to the `theme_dir` will make it available, but won't include it in the pages generated by MkDocs.
+Adding a JavaScript library to the `custom_dir` will make it available, but won't include it in the pages generated by MkDocs.
 Therefore, a link needs to be added to the library from the HTML.